ShadwLink/shadwlink.github.io/_posts/2023-08-24-a-busy-month.md

 Then something big happened; I became dad for the second time 🥰!
 As you can imagine taking care of the little girl takes up most of my time!

-I did find some time to start rewriting the renderer of OASE, I should really creats a project page for OASE and create more videos.
+I did find some time to start rewriting the renderer of OASE, I should really create a project page for OASE and create more videos.

 This is it for now, will write another post when the dust settles.